-The ICM 816 is based on a EA's EAS100 six-chip LSI chipset, with each ceramic-packaged chip having 24 pins.
-All of the chips are dated within the first few weeks of 1971.
 The US Patent (Number 3,800,129) filed by Electronic Arrays indicates that the chipset is a microcoded processor, utilizing ROM to provide the microcoded instructions that orchestrate the operation of other chips in the system to provide the brains for the calculator.
-The devices include an input chip (scan and encode keyboard), an output chip (multiplex and generate display signals), an arithmetic chip (perform logical and arithmetic operations), a register chip (provides working storage registers), and at least one (in this machine, it appears that two are used) program control chip (essentially, ROM with microcode to control the the system).
-The chipset IC's are numbered "150-5001", "150-5004", "150-5005", "150-5013", "150-5014", and "150-5017".
+The devices include an input chip (scan and encode keyboard), an output chip (multiplex and generate display signals), an arithmetic chip (perform logical and arithmetic operations), a register chip (provides three working storage registers and data routing), a control logic array chip (interprets microcode and generates signals to orchestrate the operation of the other chips), and a microcode ROM chip that contains the the microcode, as well as addressing logic for the ROM.
+The chipset IC's are numbered "110-5001" (Register Array), "140-5004" (Input Processing), "150-5005" (Output Array), "120-5013" (Control Logic), "160-5014" (Microcode ROM), and "150-5017" (Arithmetic Logic).
 The machine's construction is of high quality, with individually replaceable keyswitch modules (using magnetic reed switches for reliability), high-quality silkscreened fiberglass circuit boards, and overall very durable construction.

 The Display Panel (note negative indicator lit at left end of display)

 The ICM 816 uses eight genuine Burroughs B5853ST Nixie tubes for its display.
 Each tube contains the digits zero through nine, and a right-hand decimal point.
-The display is driven by an unknown IC (no part number or other identification on it at all) in a 14-pin DIP package, as well as discrete transistor drivers.
-The display provides leading zero suppression, which is a feature that the Master H-1 does not provide.
-The Nixies sit behind a red filter that tints the orange Neon-glow display of the Nixies more toward the red end of the spectrum.
+The display is driven by an unknown IC (no part number or other identification) in a 14-pin DIP package, as well as discrete transistor drivers.
+The display provides leading zero suppression.
+The Nixies tubes sit behind a red filter that tints the orange Neon-glow display of the Nixies more toward the red end of the spectrum.
 Sign and overflow conditions are indicated by small discrete neon tubes located at the left (NEGative) and right (OVerFlow) ends of the bank of Nixie tubes.

 The calculator is good about catching error conditions.
-Division by zero results in an immediate "OVF" condition, requiring a press of the Clear key to unlock the keyboard.
-Any result that would exceed the 16-digit integer capacity of the machine causes the "OVF" indicator to light and the keyboard to be locked out.
-Entry overflow (typing in more digits than the machine can handle) results in an overflow condition that can be cleared with the "CE" key.
+Division by zero results in an immediate "OVF" condition, causing keyboard input to be ignored, requiring a press of the [C] key clear the machine and allow keyboard input.
+Any result that would exceed the 16-digit integer capacity of the machine causes the "OVF" indicator to light and the keyboard to be ignored (except the [C] key, of course).
+Entry overflow (typing in more digits than the machine can handle) results in an overflow condition that can be cleared with the [CE] key.